 In addition, the conventional notion of the AO and the OE is also challenged by the connectivity of the modern urban center.
 Cities are interconnected globally by many different mediums, including economics, culture, modern communication technology, and social media.
-While some Army doctrine does address cross-border threats, the influence of information is vastly different than military or paramilitary forces crossing a border and influencing an AO.
-Recent examples including the Arab Spring and the Occupy movements demonstrate that the ability to control information in the modern age is limited at best.
-Also, actors create virtual communities and shared ideologies using social media and modern communication/information dissemination techniques in an effort to gain influence in a region.
-These examples also show that as governments tried to restrict access to social media in an effort to slow the influence of social movements, those efforts to restrict access had the opposite effect and acted as a unifying force to bring together various disparate social movements under a common goal and created, or increased, a legitimacy gap.
+While some Army doctrine does address cross-border threats, the influence of information is vastly different than military or paramilitary forces crossing a border and influencing an AO.31 Recent examples including the Arab Spring and the Occupy movements demonstrate that the ability to control information in the modern age is limited at best.
+Also, actors create virtual communities and shared ideologies using social media and modern communication/information dissemination techniques in an effort to gain influence in a region.32 These examples also show that as governments tried to restrict access to social media in an effort to slow the influence of social movements, those efforts to restrict access had the opposite effect and acted as a unifying force to bring together various disparate social movements under a common goal and created, or increased, a legitimacy gap.33 conventional methods of political participation are limited, people often look for alternative methods of participation.
+Participating in social movements is often one of the most common alternative methods of participation.
+While movements focus on local issues, the movements often have strong local motives that link to international issues and tend to be especially influential.